Football Kickoff Out Of Bounds Penalty

 Why is a kickoff out of bounds a penalty in football?

 Kicking the ball out of bounds on a kickoff is considered a penalty in football because the receiving team needs a fair chance to return the kickoff, call for a fair catch, or get a touchback.
-If it were legal for the kicking team to kick the ball out of bounds, this would give them an unfair advantage by allowing them to exploit kicking the ball out of bounds to avoid kickoff returns.
+If it were legal for the kicking team to kick the ball out of bounds, this would give them an unfair advantage by allowing them to exploit the out of bounds area so that they could avoid kickoff returns.

 What is the penalty for kicking the football out of bounds on a kickoff?

-The penalty for kicking the ball out of bounds on a kickoff is either a rekick from 5 yards back, the receiving team starting their drive where the ball went out of bounds, or the receiving team starting their drive at the 35-yard line.
-The receiving team gets to decide what penalty option they would like to exercise.
-Typically, teams elect to start their drive from the 35-yard line, as that is an excellent field position after a kickoff.
+The penalty for kicking the ball out of bounds on a kickoff is either a rekick from 5 yards back (NCAA, NFHS, CFL), the receiving team starting their drive where the ball went out of bounds, or the receiving team starting their drive at the 35-yard line.
+The receiving team gets to decide their penalty option.
+Typically, teams elect to start their drive from the 35-yard line.
 However, if the kick went out of bounds closer to the kicking team anywhere beyond the 35-yard line, a team will elect to start their drive from that spot.